johntrigg/obsidian-notes/Red-Teaming/060-PERSISTENCE/Linux Passwd File.md

-You can write the /etc/passwd file to
+You can write the /etc/passwd file to add a user.

 ```bash
 # Generate password hash